 About Dr. Leah

-Dr. Leah Antoniewicz is a Board-certified OB/GYN with 20 years of experience.
+Dr. Leah Antoniewicz is a Certified Menopause Practitioner and Board-certified OB/GYN with 20 years of experience.
 Most of her career has been spent in academic medicine where she won multiple awards in teaching, leadership, and research.
 Like many doctors, she’s become disenchanted with our medical system, often feeling like she’s putting a band-aid on an illness that was completely preventable.

 After pursuing additional training, she’s living her dream of preventing and curing illness by integrating physical, mental and spiritual care.
 Her midlife patients will be unencumbered by the time constraints and limited therapies of corporate sick care.